-Civil War can be played from 4 to 6 players play with their respective set of six glasses.
+Civil War can be played by 4 to 6 players playing with their respective set of six glasses.
 As the name suggests, players divide themselves into two teams and sit facing each other with their glasses in front of them.

-The best part of Civil War is that there’s no turn-taking.
-Once you get ahold of a ball, you can toss it towards any of your opponent’s glasses.
-The game begins when all players toss their respective balls towards the opponent’s glasses.
+The best part of the Civil War is that there’s no turn-taking.
+Once you get ahold of a ball, you can toss it toward any of your opponent’s glasses.
+The game begins when all players toss their respective balls toward the opponent’s glasses.

 Civil War requires a player to follow the ‘drink before you throw’ rule.
 In case you toss the ball into an opponent’s glass, he must first drink.
 In case you accidentally block an incoming ball, you have to drink one of your glasses.
 Easy Peasy.